Trekking in Nepal and Toilet Facilities, what to expect?

 Use what you have or what you find

 During trekking in high altitudes, there will be sparse number of tea houses and you might feel agitated due to the urge for excreting.
 If that is the case then you can go behind the boulder or bush to get your privacy.
-If it’s the worst-case scenario where you don’t have the toilet paper or wipes then using the bush leaves shall suffice.
+If it’s the worst case scenario where you don’t have the toilet paper or wipes then using the bush leaves shall suffice.
 After reaching a tea house, you need to wash your hands with soap so that you won’t end up being sick due to poor hygiene.

 Now, that you have known the toilet facilities, what to expect in toilet facilities while trekking in Nepal, you are more prepared and informed for your adventure in Nepal.